• Skip to primary navigation

 Can I make this stew in an Instant Pot?

-Yes you can.
+Yes, you can.
 You know your instant pot and how to work it to get the best results.
 Here are my suggestions to help give you the best results.
 Adjust them as needed.

 • Turn on the sauté function on the Instant Pot.
-Add the olive oil then the stew meat.
+Add the olive oil and then the stew meat.
 Sear the beef for about 2-3 minutes on each side, allowing the meat to caramelize.
 Remove the beef and set aside until needed.

 • Add more oil if needed, then continue to saute the bacon until it begins to crisp up a little.
 Then add the mushrooms, garlic, onions, celery and carrots.
 Continue to cook the vegetables for 5-7 minutes.
 Again we want to caramelize the vegetables to bring out the depth of flavors.